 The Play's the Thing is an English Country Dance.
-It was devised by Brooke Friendly/Chris Sackett in 2007 and published in Impropriety Vol. 2.
+It was devised by Brooke Friendly/Chris Sackett (website) in 2007 and published in Impropriety Vol. 2.
 It is a proper Duple Minor dance.
-The dance lasts 16 bars.
+The minor set lasts 16 bars.
+It is in the key: G major.

 In the open draw poussette people face the center of the set rather than partner, the motion is basically half a circle.